RamonKaspar/MathPrompter/README.md

 This project is an independent implementation of the techniques described in the ["MathPrompter: Mathematical Reasoning Using Large Language Models"](https://arxiv.org/abs/2303.05398) paper by Microsoft researchers.
 It is not officially associated with the original authors or Microsoft.
 For the official and original research, please refer to the cited paper.

-## What we did differenetly compared to the original Paper
+## Custom Changes from the Original Paper

 ### Including units in the Generation of Algebraic Template